PulseWaves/Specification/specification.rst

   Specifies a constant temporal offset in picoseconds between the optical center and the anchor point.
 If the value is 0, anchor point and optical center coincide.
 Otherwise the optical center of a pulse can be found by "walking" backwards from its anchor point as many units of its direction vector as specified here (a conversion step may be necessary in case that anchor point and direction vector are not in a Euclidean coordinate system).
 If the value is  0xFFFFFFFFFFFFFFFF there is no constant temporal offset between the optical center and the anchor point.
 In this case the optical center cannot be "reached" from the anchor point by "walking" a constant mutliple of the direction vector.

 Sample Units:
   Specifies the temporal unit of sampling in nanoseconds (1e-9 seconds) that is used in the Pulse Records for specifying the "First Returning Sample" and the "Last Returning Sample".
-One nanosecond are 1,000 picoseconds.
+One nanosecond is 1,000 picoseconds.

 Number of Samplings:
   A value larger than 0 specifying the number of "Sampling Description Records" start at the byte indicated by the "Offset to Samplings Array" field.